 You spend a significant amount of time with your team, department and other coworkers.
 Even if you don't play the office politics games, you do need to contribute to a positive work environment.
 A negative or toxic work environment leads to employee dissatisfaction, lost productivity and lower retention, so employers pay a close eye to candidates who display relationship building and interpersonal skills.
 You don't have to be everyone's best friend, but being easy going on a personal level won't hurt your chances.

 Your technical skills will get your foot in the door, but together with your soft skills you can convince companies that you're the total package!
 Differentiate yourself from other developers with these soft skills and secure the job of your dreams!

-R&D is engineering but it is also determining and defining what our products should do for people who work with it.
+R&D is engineering, it is developing yourself in your profession but it is also determining and defining what products should do for people who work with it.
 Working at Unit4 has a purpose and our purpose is to create, sell and implement software for people.
-So, it is for the nurses in the hospital, the professionals at the professional services firm, it is the employees at public services who benefit from the software.
-Do you like to help people in service organizations with your code?
+So, it is for the nurses in the hospital, the professionals at the professional services firm, it is the servants at public services who benefit from the software.
+But also the people they help.
+So, do you like to help people in service organizations with your code?
 Want to develop exciting new technology?
-Have a look at our careers website for our possibilities!
+Have a look at our careers website for the possibilities!

 We want to develop and improve solutions that enable our customers to focus on what really matters: serving their customers.
 We therefore organize diverse innovation days with our different R&D teams all over the world.
 Like a successful night hackathon as part of the GeekWeekWro event in Wroclaw, Poland.